SiTH-Diffusion/SiTH/README.md

         ...
 ```

-The following command will reconstruct textured meshes under `data/example/meshes`:
+The following command will reconstruct textured meshes under `data/examples/meshes`:

 ```
-python reconstruct.py --test-folder data/example --config recon/config.yaml --resume checkpoints/recon_model.pth
+python reconstruct.py --test-folder data/examples --config recon/config.yaml --resume checkpoints/recon_model.pth
 ```
-The default `--grid_size` for marching cube is set to 512.
-If your images contain noisy segmentation borders, you can increase `--erode_iter` to shrink your segmentation mask.
+The default `--grid-size` for marching cube is set to 512.
+If your images contain noisy segmentation borders, you can increase `--erode-iter` to shrink your segmentation mask.

 ## Evaluation Benchmark

 We created an evaluation benchmark using the [CustomHumans](https://custom-humans.github.io/#download) dataset.
 Please apply the dataset directly and you will find the necessary files in the download link.

 Note that we trained our models with 526 human scans provided in the [THuman2.0](https://github.com/ytrock/THuman2.0-Dataset) dataset and tested on 60 scans in the [CustomHumans](https://custom-humans.github.io/#download) dataset.
+The evaluation script can be found [here](https://github.com/SiTH-Diffusion/SiTH/blob/main/tools/evaluate.py).
 We used the default hyperparameters and commands suggested in `run.sh`.

 ## Acknowledgement
 We used code from other great research work, including [occupancy_networks](https://github.com/autonomousvision/occupancy_networks),